Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically surveyed, or an item that is being split, will certainly call for a survey to find the new edges as well as great deal lines in Minnesota, which need to be completely noted so they will never ever end up being shed.
+Land that has actually never ever been specifically surveyed, or a piece that is being separated, will certainly call for a survey to find the brand-new edges and great deal lines in Minnesota, which should be completely marked so they will certainly never ever become shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.